 9. Use the recommended products

 Treated areas may appear “sunburnt” after treatment; an active skin care product, such as Balense Recovery Cream and a cold compress will ease discomfort and swelling.
-Avoid applying makeup to the area in the unlikely event of blistering and stay out of the sun, using Balense UV Defiance SPF 50+ on the treated area to prevent discoloration or sunburn.
+Avoid applying makeup to the area and stay out of the sun, using Balense UV Defiance SPF 50+ on the treated area to prevent discoloration or sunburn.
 Remember your skin will be sensitive to the sun for 48 hours after treatment.

 10. Avoid exercise and hot showers